Constant Runtime Error Mitigation via Restricted Evolution

 In the quasi-probabilistic decomposition, the idea is to decompose a quantum gate as a linear combination of the implementable gates with real coefficients such that the coefficients sum to one.
 By keeping together all the gates with positive coefficients and all the gates with negative coefficients, the decomposition of a unitary operation $\mU$ can be expressed as follows. \eqs{ \mU = q_+ \mB_+ - q_- \mB_-,} where $q_+,\, q_- \geq 0$, $q_+ - q_- = 1$, and $\mB_+$ and $\mB_-$ represent quantum operations which are some convex combinations of the implementable gates.
 Note that such a decomposition is not unique.
 The PEC uses the quasi-probabilistic decomposition of all gates in the circuit to estimate the expectation value of an observable.
 Owing to the negative coefficients in the quasi-probabilistic decomposition, estimating the unbiased expectation value using the Monte Carlo sampling technique requires an exponential sample size.
 The optimal sample complexity is achieved when the quasi-probabilistic decomposition is optimal for all gates.
 The optimal decomposition is the decomposition with the minimum absolute sum of the coefficients in the decomposition.
 This minimum absolute sum of coefficients is also called the optimal overhead constant and denoted by $\gamma$ in the literature~\cite{Temme2017Nov, Takagi2021Aug,vandenBerg2023Aug}.
-Denoting the set of implementable operations in $d$-dimensions by $\mI_{\mE}(d)$, the optimal overhead constant, $\gamma$, can be cast as the following optimization problem \eqs{\gamma_{\rm opt}(\mU) = \min\left\{\sum_i |b_i| \,\middle| \, \mU = b_i \mB_i,\, b_i\in \mathbb{R},\, \mB_i\in \mI_{\mE}(d) \right\}\,.} Using $\gamma_{\rm opt}$, we can define another quantity called the robustness, $R_{\mI_{\mE}}$ inspired by the robustness measure in quantum resource theories.
+Denoting the set of implementable operations in $d$-dimensions by $\mI_{\mE}(d)$, the optimal overhead constant, $\gamma$, can be cast as the following optimization problem \eqs{\gamma_{\rm opt}(\mU) = \min\left\{\sum_i |b_i| \,\middle| \, \mU = b_i \mB_i,\, b_i\in \mathbb{R},\, \mB_i\in \mI_{\mE}(d) \right\}\,.} However, if the set $\mI_{\mE}(d)$ is continuous, getting the optimal decomposition is a hard problem.
+To get the optimal decomposition, Ref.~\cite{Takagi2021Aug} outlines a strategy where one must first compute the robustness $R_{\mI_{\mE}}$, inspired by the robustness measure in quantum resource theories, by solving an optimization problem, which can then be used to get the optimal quasi-probabilistic decomposition.
+Using $\gamma_{\rm opt}$, we can define another quantity called the robustness, $R_{\mI_{\mE}}$ inspired by the robustness measure in quantum resource theories.
 Robustness is related to the optimal overhead constant as $\gamma_{\rm opt}(\mU) = 2R_{\mI_{\mE}}(\mU)+1$~\cite{Takagi2021Aug}.
 Using robustness, we can put a bound on the optimal overhead cost of running PEC under a given noise model.